 “The majority of doctor’s offices are closed on major holidays and weekends, and are often not open past 8 p.m,” Domalewski said.
 “Yet working in this kind of facility may result in a decrease of pay compared to working at a hospital.”

 Careers as Radiologic Technologists are certainly on the rise.
-In 2016, 205,200 positions in the field were recorded, and the most positions were held in California, followed by Texas, New York, Florida and in Pennsylvania.
-Of these working professionals, most Radiologic Technologists found employment in healthcare facilities, such as physicians offices and labs, with more than half additionally choosing to work in hospitals.
-Projected to grow at a rate of 12 percent from 2016 to 2026, Radiologic Technologists are in great need because of an increase in medical conditions including cancer and Alzheimer’s disease.
+The most Radiologic Tech positions are held in California, followed by Texas, New York, Florida and in Pennsylvania.
+Of these working professionals, most Radiologic Technologists find employment in healthcare facilities, such as Physician’s offices and labs, with more than half additionally choosing to work in hospitals.
+Projected to grow at a rate of 11 percent over the next decade, increased employment is due to a rise in medical conditions including cancer and Alzheimer’s disease.

 “When the time comes to start looking for employment, I would recommend going on websites such as Indeed and LinkedIn.
 Or, if there is a hospital or facility you are interested in working at then going straight to their website and looking for career openings would be a good start,” Domalewski advised.

 A career as a Rad Tech can lead to a very comfortable income.
-For example, while the median annual wage in this profession in May 2016 rested at $57,450, the lowest 10 percent earned just less than $38,660 and the top 10 percent earned more than $82,590.
-Additionally, the top paying states were the District of Columbia, California, Massachusetts, Washington and Oregon, and the top paying employers were the federal government, hospitals and laboratories.
+For example, while the median annual wage in this profession rests at $60,510, the lowest 10 percent earns just less than $41,480 and the top 10 percent earns more than $89,760.
+Additionally, the top paying states are the District of Columbia, California, Massachusetts, Washington and Oregon, and the top paying employers are the federal government, hospitals and laboratories.